quicwg/wg-materials/interim-25-10/minutes.md

 Should we include the capsule protocol in HTTP/3 schema?

-decision made early on it wasn't useful, but maybe time to reconsider to put it into HTTP/3 spec
+The decision made early on it wasn't useful, but maybe time to reconsider to put it into HTTP/3 spec.

 Marten: we can log datagrams now, but can't log anything about capsules atm
     need a framework of how we log the capsule (parsed/created) still before WGLC

 Robin: no doubt it's useful, but do we want to include it here?
-    will likely delay, because will open flood gates for other thigns to include as well
+    will likely delay, because will open flood gates for other things to include as well

-Kazuho: capsules are built on semantics, so would be weird to define it in H3 document
+Kazuho: capsules are built on semantics, so it would be weird to define it in H3 document
     would prefer other document to capture capsuels (and other HTTP/3 semantics) We don't have HTTP semantics support